axlsx-styler-gem/axlsx_styler/README.md

 ```

 Here's an example that compares styling a simple table with and without
-AxlsxStyler.
+`axlsx_styler`.
 Suppose we wand to create the following spreadsheet:

 ![alt text](./spreadsheet.png "Sample Spreadsheet")

-### With `AxlsxStyler`

-Just follow the step outlined above:
+### `axlsx` paired with `axlsx_styler`

+You can apply styles after all data is entered, similar to how you'd create
+an Excel document by hand:

 ```ruby
 require 'axlsx_styler'